humbertodias/api-country-ip-ranges/README.md

 # Country-ip-ranges

-Detect the country based on an IP or obtain an IP informing a country.
+Dynamic detection of country based on an IP or obtain an IP informing a country.

+The [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) files are refreshed daily.

 eg: